Informalism: Venezuela

 During the 1950s and 1960s, at the height of the Venezuelan dictatorship, Venezuelan artists, such as Carlos Cruz Diez, Gego, and others, used Informalist art in response to the shift from dictatorship to democracy that their country was dealing with during this time.
 Their art represented their feelings on the matter as well as their response to this shift and to represent a lot of huge figures in the change over from a dictatorship into democracy.
 They used art to represent their support for the shift away from dictatorship during these times of extreme political turbulence in their country.

 Improvement on Abstraction

 During the Early 1950s, France was a hotbed for Informalist art, referred to as Un art autre, or art informel, which were terms coined by French art critic Michel Tapié, who published a book by the name of Un Art Autre the same year as the exhibition of the same name.
 This style was about more than just the paintings, as it also referred to concepts such as lyrical abstraction and painting styles such as tachisme, and matter painting.
 Artists were inspired by European paintings, as well as American expressionism, while using automatism as their way of conveying this new style of art.
-Important artists that came out of this period in France were artists such as Pierre Soulages, Jean Paul Riopelle, and Sam Francis.
+Important artists that came out of this period in France were artists such as Pierre Soulages and Jean-Paul Riopelle.